 While interning abroad you get to learn a considerable amount of information about patients’ experiences under different legal healthcare structures.
 Given changes that are happening in the different healthcare system in the world, it could be additionally helpful to have experiences in practical clinical work overseas for a better understanding of healthcare systems.

 Intern medics gain insight into issues that are from different parts of the world that may be startlingly different from those in your own country.

-Another important benefit is that you will be sure of your career path as one of the ways to reaffirming your passion of doing medicine is by spending a week or more doing it!
+Another important benefit is that you will be sure of your career path as one of the ways to re-affirming your passion for doing medicine is by spending a week or more doing it!
 By working with local medical practitioners, you get to see the ups, downs, achievements, and challenges of their role, as well as the sorts of hours they work.
 You may even get a glimpse of what it’s like to commute through matatus in Africa or the jeepney in Asia.

-Lastly if you could travel and see the world while remaining career oriented and working toward your future goals, wouldn’t you do it?
+Lastly, if you could travel and see the world while remaining career oriented and working toward your future goals, wouldn’t you do it?
 You get to experience a totally new culture.

 Our programs provide a great opportunity to accomplish all of these things.